 Choice 2: Equalize and offset retirement account

-Parties may also agree to figure out the value of the retirement accounts and then offsetting that account against some other asset.
-But note that because the values may not be identify, you still may need a QDRO for the offset amount!
+Parties may also agree to figure out the value of the retirement accounts and then offset that account against some other asset.
+But note that because the values may not be identified, you still may need a QDRO for the offset amount.

 The most common equalization and offset occurs when the parties have many defined contribution plans (e.g. 401(k)s) and/or IRAs between themselves and they want to offset them against each other and divide only one defined contribution plan with a QDRO.

 Because there is no value to a defined benefit plan until retirement, the value must be actuarially calculated based on the present date with values that are estimates.
 Therefore, when a defined benefit plan is equalized and offset against another asset, there is no way of knowing if the offset award is overstated or understated.

 What determinations must be made to prepare for an equalization and offset?

 First, you must determine the value of the retirement benefit and any other property being equalized and offset.
-If there any separate property interest in any of the plans, you will need to figure out what is separate property and what is marital or community property.
+If there is any separate property interest in any of the plans, you will need to figure out what is separate property and what is marital or community property.

 How does an equalization/offset calculation work?

 The calculation generally works as best shown by the following example:

-(1) Determine the Date of Division: e.g. 12/31/2016.
-(In almost all cases the Date of Division is the applicable marital division date based on your state’s law, court order or the parties’ agreement.)
+(1) Determine the date of division: e.g. 12/31/2019.
+(In almost all cases the date of division is the applicable marital division date based on your state’s law, court order or the parties’ agreement.)

 (2) Determine that the total marital/community interest for each of the benefits as of the date of division as follows: